EmilHvitfeldt/smltar/docs/07_ml_classification.md

 <p class="caption">(\#fig:complaintsvip)Some words increase a CFPB complaint's probability of being about credit reporting while some decrease that probability</p>
 </div>

-Tokens like "interest", "bank", and "escrow" contribute in this model away from a classification as about credit reporting, while tokens like the names of the credit reporting agencies, "report", and "reporting" contribute in this model _toward_ classification as about credit reporting.
+Tokens like "interest", "bank", and "escrow" contribute in this model away from a classification as about credit reporting, while tokens like the names of the credit reporting agencies, "reporting", and "report" and  contribute in this model _toward_ classification as about credit reporting.

 <div class="rmdnote">
 <p>The top features we see here are all tokens learned directly from the text.
 None of our hand-crafted custom features, like <code>percent_censoring</code> or <code>max_money</code> are top features in terms of variable importance.
 In many cases, it can be difficult to create features from text that perform better than the tokens themselves.</p>